Alba3k/football-match-parser/README.md

 ## system manual :soccer:
 ### step by step

-1.get web pages in different versions:
+1. get web pages in different versions:
-> all existing matches
+- all existing matches
-> matches for today
+- matches for today
-> matches for tomorrow
+- matches for tomorrow

-Версия simple. Написана без классов, функций, реализован следующий функционал:
+2. obtaining the necessary information using scraping, saving with pandas, creating recommendations based on a computer algorithm, for:
-- количество побед, процент побед от общего количества.
+- all matches
-- количество поражений, процент от общего количества.
+- matches for today
-- общее количество сыгранных игр, %.
+- matches for tomorrow

 ***